 Trust comes with transparency.
-In insurance, the level of transparency is low and the level of trust seems to have declined over the years.
-Many small business owners wonder what value they get from their insurance broker or adviser in Auckland, Wellington, Christchurch and across New Zealand.
+In business insurance, the level of transparency is low and the level of trust seems to have declined over the years.
+Many small business owners wonder what value they get from their business insurance broker or adviser in Auckland, Wellington, Christchurch and across New Zealand.
 Let’s look at three areas for explanations and to see what small business owners can do to overcome these.

 Where Are My Quotes From Three Insurers?